pgsleepy/ultimatexr.io-1/content/docs/multiplayer/multiplayer-programming.md

         }
     }

     // Shoot() method has StateSync support.
-When it's called, other clients will call Shoot() too. public void Shoot(Vector3 pos, Vector3 dir)
+Whenever it's called, it will be called on the same instance on all other clients too. public void Shoot(Vector3 pos, Vector3 dir)
     {
         BeginSync();